Chairman, Board of Directors, The Timken Company

-The great-grandson of The Timken Company’s original founder Henry Timken, John M. Timken, Jr., 62, is a private investor and successful entrepreneur, who has been a significant Timken shareholder for many years.
+The great-grandson of The Timken Company’s original founder Henry Timken, John M. Timken, Jr., 62, was elected non-executive chairman of The Timken Company in May 2014.
+A private investor and successful entrepreneur, he has been a significant Timken shareholder for many years.
 Timken currently is co-founder and serves as a director of Amgraph Packaging, a national supplier of flexible package printing used by major food and beverage brands and private labels.

 His entrepreneurial activities cover a wide range of businesses and interests.
 Timken founded his first venture shortly after graduating from The College of Wooster, establishing Essex Racing Services.
 His company distributed Cosworth racing engines, Van Diemen racing cars, and provided both fabrication and performance racing engineering services.
 Beyond racing, his passion for business building has continued with involvement in ventures ranging from injection molding, to ophthalmic laboratories, to logistics and trucking.
 Timken also has owned a cable television business and established one of North America’s largest commercial mushroom farms.